Charukhesh/FVM_DiffusionEqn/README.md

 FVM_DiffusionEqn/
 │
 ├── main.m
+├── report.pdf
 └── README.md
 ```

 - **main.m**: The main MATLAB script containing all the code.
 It is interactive and allows the user to select from various analysis modes, including mesh generation, solving, convergence studies, and visualization.
+- **report.pdf**: The detailed project report explaining the theoretical background, implementation, and analysis of the results.

 ## 🚀 How to Run and Use This Project